mattst/sublime-single-trailing-new-line/README.md

 - `Single Trailing New Line` - ensure there is exactly one trailing newline at the end of the file.
 When run from the command palette the plugin will work with all files, the settings file will be ignored.

 - `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
-This is to help users to get full syntax names quickly (for use in the settings file).
+This is to help users to get full syntax names quickly and easily for use in the settings file.

 #### Key Binding